 How has infant mortality evolved in France over the past two decades?
 Researchers have looked into this question and have shown that it has tended to increase over the past ten years.
-A result that raises questions about the possible causes of this evolution.
+A result that raises questions regarding the possible causes of this evolution.
 Explanations on the rising infant mortality rate in France.

 The infant mortality rate in France, a key health indicator